aslafy-z/conventional-pr-title-action/README.md

 ### `target-url`

 Optional URL to be used when linking the "Details" in the actions overview.
+Default `"https://github.com/aslafy-z/conventional-pr-title-action"`.

 ## Outputs